PierreChouteau/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 Note:
 - *your_name/violin* and  *your_name/myviolindataset* should be replaced with your own folder names.
 - By default, this command uses specific parameters.
-To change these parameters, you can use the custom and extra arguments, see [custom and extra arguments with dlwa](../../utilities/dlwa/README.md#custom-argument-extraargument).
+To modify these parameters, you can use the [custom and extra arguments](../../utilities/dlwa/README.md#custom-argument-extraargument).